ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - singleton - single global instance of class, class can have only one instance and has global scope
 - observer pattern - registering many observers for state changes, state change notifies observers and their update logic is run
     - very similar to pub/sub in that it decouples 2 related entities, observer pattern is usually implemented intra-process
+- strategy pattern - select the algorithm to use at runtime, code allows receiving a strategy/algo as a parameter/argument
 - token bucket
     - sys design vid rate limiter - https://www.youtube.com/watch?v=FU4WlwfS3G0&ab_channel=SystemDesignInterview
     - a buffer/queue with some capacity, items are "leaked" at a fixed rate